 The Norse god with a powerful hammer who joins the Avengers.

 When he’s not saving the world as Iron Man, Tony Stark lives the life of a playboy billionaire.

-Xandar is the name of the planet in “Guardians of the Galaxy”—and hey, as namesakes go, a planet is about as big as you can get!
+For large breeds, try Xandar, the name of the planet in “Guardians of the Galaxy”— hey, as namesakes go, a planet is about as big as you can get!

 He’s a super villain in many of the Marvel movies, including “Captain America.”